|

 appear on the miniature set.
 In one memorable sequence Bruce

-Cabot, the male lead, hides in a cave just below the top
+Cabot, the male lead, hides in a cave just below the top of

-to grope for him in the cave.
+grope for him in the cave.
 Cabot was actually filmed earlier

 in a full sized cave, then projected from the rear onto a small